Frequently Asked Questions

 How much of a time commitment are these programs?

-- Leadership Cleveland is six full-day sessions throughout nine-months and a two and a half day opening retreat in September.
-The program is spread over a nine month period, from September to May, and ends with a graduation ceremony in June.
-Sessions include current civic engagement in our community, the region’s economic development, education, human services, quality of life and government.
-These sessions are supplemented with an overnight retreat and a class trip.
+- Leadership Cleveland consists of six full-day sessions throughout ten-months, a two and a half day opening retreat in September, an overnight retreat in February, and a two day class trip in May.
+The program is spread over a ten month period, from September to June.
+Topics covered include civic engagement, economic development, education, human services, quality of life and government.

-- Cleveland Bridge Builders is five full-day sessions over ten-months with a day and a half opening retreat in September.
+- Cleveland Bridge Builders is five full-day sessions over ten-months with a two day opening retreat in September and graduation in June.
 In addition to sessions, participants work on team-based Leadership Action Projects (LAPs), which focus on addressing meaningful civic issues.
 An hour of each session day is dedicated to team meetings, and teams also meet on their own time, periodically, between session days.